UBC-DSCI/rudaux/notes/LITTLEST-JUPYTERHUB-NOTES.md

 **SOLUTION:**
 Simply select an existing security group in the _Configure Security Group_ sstage of AWS instance deployment.
 Select the security group with the description: **default VPC security group**.

+## Virtual Machine/Server Troubleshooting
+* Can't connect to the AWS instance on a web browser: try following [these instructions](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/AccessingInstancesLinux.html)
+* Littlest Jupyterhub not installing: the instructions on [installing TLJH on AWS](http://tljh.jupyter.org/en/latest/install/amazon.html) are outdated, you will need an instance with **more than 1GB memory** to successfully perform an installation
+  * I found that 2GB memory was sufficient for installation; in AWS-speak, this is a t2.small instance.